amin-da/javascript_interview_bank/README.md

 **Level : Junior**

+- what is "use strict"?

 - what is NodeJs?

+- wahi is ECMAScript?

 - what is run time environment?

 - what is JSON?

+- what is Falsy values?

+- what is Logical operators?

+- what is DOM?

 - data types?

+- what is wrapper object?

 - difference between primitive and referenced types?